Blog

 Server racks racing forward to show SQL Server 2022 speed gain.

-Equally essential, the 2022 release sets the support clock well into the 2030s, so there is no longer the yearly scramble (and cost burden) to keep up with Extended Security Updates.
+Equally essential, SQL Server 2022 keeps the support clock running until January 2033, so there is no yearly scramble to buy Extended Security Updates while a migration is still in flight.
 Under a modern license, you have complete certainty about the database’s cost, regardless of how high transaction volumes increase; a type of predictability that is becoming increasingly valuable.

 Support Clock at a Glance